whodef/whodef/README.md

 🔭 In the past, I have been a valuable member of several successful projects such as ['Lubimovka'](https://github.com/Studio-Yandex-Practicum/lubimovka_frontend) and ['BBBS'](https://github.com/whodef/bbbs), where I played a pivotal role as a Frontend developer.

 Furthermore, I took on a leadership role in developing the ['API YaMDb'](https://github.com/whodef/api_yamdb) study project, which is a comprehensive database of reviews for films, books, and music.
-This project allowed me to gain extensive experience in working with several languages and tools such as Django, MongoDB, PostgreSQL, Docker, and Flask.
+This project allowed me to gain extensive experience in working with several languages and tools.

 In addition to my work as a developer, I am an avid participant in hackathons, where I have had the opportunity to collaborate with other tech enthusiasts on exciting and innovative projects.
 Through these events, I have honed my skills in problem-solving, team-building, and project management, all of which have proven invaluable in my work as a developer.